penguinify/Penguinify/README.md

 - Rust
 - Go
 - c kinda lk
+- experience with arch and debian linux
+- basic shell

 #### Will Learn
 - c++, dont have idea of what to use it for though